 Clear one is called taihaku-yu.
 Because it’s made from raw sesame seeds, it is completely odorless, but has the flavor of sesame.
-It’s more expensive and hard to get.
+It’s more expensive and hard to find.

 For me fragrance of sesame oil is always associated with Chinese or Korean food.
 So that I was surprised to know that tempura was originally deep fried in sesame oil.
-Expensive tempura restaurants still use this fragrant oil to fry battered fresh sea food.
+High end and authentic tempura restaurants still use this fragrant oil to fry battered fresh sea food.

 A brand of Japanese sesame oil is very popular in Eastern Asian countries.
 It is easy to find Japanese sesame oil at any Asian grocery stores.